natashaclerkin/bia-MS3/README.md

 As a brand owner user, I would like to:

-- Create recipes to share with the community highlighting products from the brand.
+- Create recipes to share with the community so that I can highlight our products from the brand.
-- Get the products in as many places on the website to create awareness for the brand.
+- Get the products in as many locations on the website so that I can create awareness for the brand.
-- Offer discount to community users to gain potential new customers.
+- Offer discount to community users so that I can gain potential new customers for the brand.

 ### Business/Admin Users